Dentist in Wilkes Barre Recommends Dental Crowns for Health Buffs6:42 am James DeFinnis

 “Only two cups of coffee can darken a white smile.
 Dr. Dalin recommends drinking coffee through a straw and possibly switching to iced coffee.

 He also said peanut butter and dried fruit can leave you vulnerable to cavities, because they stick to your teeth longer and could contain sugar.
 He suggested switching to sugar-free natural peanut butter.
-Those who love dried fruit can swish water in their mouths for a few seconds and brush 20 minutes later.”streaming The Fate of the Furious 2017
+Those who love dried fruit can swish water in their mouths for a few seconds and brush 20 minutes later.”

 Thus, health buffs who watch their diet are now presented with a new challenge: how to keep themselves fit without sacrificing their oral health in the process.
 This is especially tricky as various studies now show that many types of food can gradually damage teeth.
 This is why dentists always remind their patients to practice proper oral hygiene, as they practice a fit and healthy lifestyle.

 To some, this warning may have come too late, and they may now have to deal with discolored, damaged, or decayed teeth.
 Fortunately, several remedies are available for bad or unsightly teeth.
 One good solution is dental crowns, which Pennsylvania residents can get through a reliable dentist in Wilkes Barre like Dr. James C. DeFinnis.

 Dental crowns are essentially tooth-like prosthetics designed to be worn over an existing tooth that may have been damaged or decayed.
 Most dental crowns are made from ceramic, a material that visually resembles human teeth.
 Ceramic is also a biocompatible product, which means that it will not cause abrasions on a person’s skin, teeth, and gums, making them the perfect dental treatment for health buffs.